zeitspace/KotlinWorkshop/README.md

 2. Lambdas and Functions
 3. Nullability and Smart Casts (including Kotlin datatypes)
 4. The `when` Statement and Other Control Constructs
-5. Data Classes
-6. Functional Collections
+5. Functional Collections
-7. Operator Overloading
+6. Operator Overloading
-8. Properties
+7. Properties
-9. Java Inter-Op and SAM Conversions
+8. Java Inter-Op and SAM Conversions